Benjamin Lock: Personal life

-Lock was born on March 4th 1993, in Harare.
+Lock was born on March 4, 1993, in Harare.
 He currently resides in Tallahassee, Florida Lock has a younger brother, Courtney John Lock, who is also a professional tennis player.
 His brother currently resides in Las Vegas, Nevada.
 Both brothers speak English and Shona, with English being their native language.

+Lock is currently in a relationship with the Brazilian tennis player Laura Pigossi.